 It is advised that paddlers joining this group have completed the beginner group training plus have a sound base fitness.

 - INTERMEDIATE/ADVANCED GROUP

-Paddlers who are wanting to take their kayaking to the next level can find a more advanced formal group paddling onwards from 4.00pm every Monday, Wednesday and Friday at the Parklands Lake Venue.
+Paddlers who are wanting to take their kayaking to the next level can find a more advanced formal group paddling onwards from 4.00pm every Wednesday and Friday at the Gateway Lake Venue.

 These paddlers can be found training for races like:

 - Marathon kayaking